Skip to main content

 • Retrieve payment status using payment.status with h_id

-• Handle all status values: created, processing, success, error, canceled, declined, refunded
+• Handle all status values: created, processing, success, error, canceled, declined, refunded, partially_refunded

 • Check the final field to determine if a payment has reached a terminal state